Dechra Pharmaceuticals: History

 The Company was founded in 1997 by way of a management buy-out from Lloyds Chemists.
 It was first listed on the London Stock Exchange in 2000.
 In 2007 it bought VetXX, a Danish veterinary products business, for £62 million.
 In 2010 it purchased Florida-based DermaPet for US$64 million and Sussex-based Genitrix for £5 million.

 It sold its veterinary services business to US-firm, Patterson Companies, for £87.5m in July 2013 in order to focus on its higher margin manufacturing business.

+In June 2023, the private equity organisation, EQT AB, made an agreed takeover offer for the company which valued the company at £4.5 billion.
+In December 2023, it was confirmed that all the necessary antitrust and regulatory approvals had been obtained and that the transaction would complete on 16 January 2024.

 Operations

-The Company sells pharmaceuticals - mainly for dogs, cats, equine and food producing animals; products include Vetoryl for Cushing's disease in dogs and Felimazole for hyperthyroidism in cats.
-It is organised into two divisions: European Pharmaceuticals and US Pharmaceuticals.
+The company sells various pharmaceuticals for common pets and farm animals – mainly for dogs, cats, equine and food producing animals.
+Their notable products include Vetoryl, a medicine for Cushing's disease in dogs, and Felimazole, medicine for hyperthyroidism in cats.
+The company is organised into two regional divisions: European Pharmaceuticals and U.S. Pharmaceuticals.